You Have a Purpose!

-Just as each item is set apart for a specific purpose (a potato masher mashes potatoes or other vegetables), we were created with a purpose.
+Just as each item is set apart for a specific purpose, we were created with a purpose.

 You did what?!

 Brainstorm ways to serve others.
-Ask each family member to do good works every day this week.
-Every night at dinner, let each family member share what they did.
-Write each act on a slip of paper and collect them in jar.
+Ask each family member to serve at least one person each day this week.
+Every night at dinner, let everyone share how they served others that day.
+Write the acts of service on slips of paper and collect them in jar.

 - Smile at 3 people.

-- Let someone go ahead of you at the check-out line in the grocery store.
+- Let someone go ahead of you in line.

 - Ask the clerk what her favorite candy bar is and buy it for her.

-- Eat lunch with someone who may not have many friends.
+- Eat lunch with someone who might not have many friends.